Florida Outlines Plan to Provide Covid-19 Vaccine

 Americans more likely to die from the disease than whites.

-To address the disparities. the Department of Health draft report noted that the department will “leverage community partners, community health workers and health educators to identify, estimate and provide c zxoutreach to ensure health equity efforts.”
+To address the disparities. the Department of Health draft report noted that the department will “leverage community partners, community health workers and health educators to identify, estimate and provide outreach to ensure health equity efforts.”

 (0) comments